-Nurses participating in the research indicated that they preferred the DG site in a large proportion (77.78%) and (3) VG site in a low proportion (17.78%) (Table 1).
+Nurses participating in the research indicated that they preferred the DG site in a large proportion (77.78%) and the VG site in a low proportion (17.78%).
 Our findings run parallel with the literature.
-Floyd and (2) eyer (2007) stated that 99% of nurses use the DG muscle, whereas only nine percent of nurses use the VG site for the purpose of IMI.
+Floyd and Meyer (2007) stated that 99% of nurses use the DG muscle, whereas only 9% percent of nurses use the VG site for the purpose of IMI.
 In the study that Güneş et al. (2009) (n = 110) conducted, 60% of the nurses stated that they have always applied IMI to the DG site, and 78.2% have never used the VG site.
 Similarly, Tuğrul and Denat (2014) reported in their study (n = 85) that 48.2% of the nurses use the DG site at all times, and 38.8% never use the VG site.
-In another study the Gülnar and Çalışkan (2014) conducted, 85.9% of the nurses use the IIDG site, and 63.3% of the nurses do not use the VG site at all.
+In another study that Gülnar and Çalışkan (2014) conducted, 85.9% of the nurses use the DG site, and 63.3% of the nurses do not use the VG site at all.
 The results of this study reveal that nurses do not prefer the VG site primarily for IMI that in-service education is needed on this issue.
 It is necessary to prefer IMI implementation in the VG site not alternatively but primarily.

-In our research, although the mean number of IMI implementations of the nurses was 2.18 \pm 5.14 before the education, it was calculated as 9.04 \pm 16.19 after the training (p = 0.001) (Table 3).
+In our research, although the mean number of IMI implementations of the nurses was 2.18 \pm 5.14 before the education, it was calculated as 9.04 \pm 16.19 after the training (p = 0.001).
 Gülnar and Özveren (2016) determined in their study (n = 81) that the nurses were given a planned training program on IMI and that the ratio of the nurses' usage of the VG site increased after the training.
 For this reason, nurses' knowledge and skills about IMI should be updated with planned in-service education.
-Evidence-based implementations cannot be conducted unless the nurses' knowledge and skills are updated (Greenway, 2004; Small, 2004).
-The fact that an increase in the IMI implementation averages of the nurses in the VG site was detected in our study suggests that the nurses are interested in updating their knowledge and skills.
-For this reason, it is important that the nurses are informed about the current literature, the benefits of the training are given attention and the nurses' awareness of the subject is increased by organising continuous in-service education.
+Evidence-based implementations cannot be conducted unless the nurses' knowledge and skills are updated (Cocoman and Murray, 2010).
+The fact that an increase in the IMI implementation averages of the nurses in the VG site was detected in our study suggests that the nurses are informed about the current literature, the benefits of the training are given attention and the nurses' awareness of the subject is increased by organizing continuous in-service education.